micahyoung/docker-mtls-socket-proxy/README.md

 ##### END COPY #####
 ```

-* On client, execute clipboard
+* On client, Syntax check and execute clipboard contents

-Syntax check and execute
 ```bash
 # MacOS
 pbpaste | wc -l  # should be ~130 depending on random key lengths